Event organization: “24-Stunden-Comic am Wannsee”

 The artwork of the 2020 edition (the drawing with the paper sheets flying in the wind) was made by German comic artist Mawil.
 The event had to be cancelled at short notice due to another lockdown in Berlin.
 In 2021, we were finally able to hold the event, this time spreading it out in different locations around the city.
 To account for this new situation, Mawil made a version of his artwork, this time in apocalyptic style.
 The guiding theme for the creation of the comics was “zu eng” (“too tight” or “too narrow” in German).
 In the evening of the first day, we live-streamed some conversations with participants of the 24-hour comics, mediated by researcher Marie Schröer.
 You can watch it (in German) here:

 The third edition took place in 2022, again at a single location.
 The theme was “mein Kindergarten” (“my kindergarten”).
 The artwork for this edition was made by German comic artist Lucie Langston (the black and white drawing).
-The event was followed by the ARTE channel, which broadcast a two-minute documentation:
+The event was followed by the ARTE channel.

 The photos below are from the 2019 and 2022 edition.
 Other photos (and further information in German) can be found by clicking here.